rfloarea/rfloarea/README.md

-# a letter to my comrades
+# A Letter to My Comrades

 *Do you ever feel like you have nothing to say as soon as you feel the need to say something?
 I guess I'll just say what I need to say.*